-My own perspective: pasting on that pleasant happy face smile and “can-do attitude” – no matter what! – may have served me well as a self-preservation strategy rather than being the result of having my self-esteem bolstered as a child.
+My own perspective: pasting on that pleasant happy face smile and my own “can-do attitude” – no matter what! – may have served me well as a self-preservation strategy rather than being the result of having my self-esteem bolstered as a child.

 “Underneath those feelings of anxiety, depression, and grief, if you do allow them to come out, you can find the truly positive ways of living in relationship with all of your feelings.”

-In other words, maybe people living with a chronic and progressive condition like heart disease should be allowed – no, make that encouraged! – to occasionally wallow with gusto until they’re ready to crawl out of it and function in the world again.
+In other words, maybe people living with a chronic and progressive condition like heart disease should be allowed – no, make that encouraged! – to occasionally wallow with gusto until they’re ready to crawl out and function in the world again.

 ♥ ♥ ♥